Up to 50% off sofas & mattresses — limited‑time deals.

 Albany Park Sofa vs. Alternatives

-If you like Albany Park’s modern look and boxed delivery model, there are a few comparable routes depending on what you prioritize.
+If you like Albany Park’s modern look and boxed delivery approach, there are a few adjacent options worth a look depending on what matters most to you.

 Pro Tips

-• Measure your room (and pathways) before you commit—depth matters as much as width.
+• Measure your room and pathways before you commit.
+Depth matters just as much as width.

 • Match the sofa seating to your habits: box cushions for less maintenance, pillow cushions for maximum plushness.

-• If you have pets or kids, prioritize fabrics that are easier to spot clean and don’t hold onto hair.
+• If you have pets or kids, prioritize fabrics that are easier to spot clean and do not hang onto hair.

 • If you move often, modular designs are easier to reconfigure in a new space.